 Minifig campaigns are focused on highlighting, developing, and fighting over strategic Battlefields.

-Battlefields are added as they become relevant to the campaign.
-An empire might span vast deserts and dark jungles, but until a Faction actively puts a campaign spotlight on those locations, they're background filler material rather than stars of the show.
-Whatever events may be transpiring in those areas, they aren't a meaningful part of the campaign storyline until a Faction turns them into Battlefields to stage combat or exploit their Production.
+Battlefields are introduced as they become relevant to the campaign storyline.
+A war might span vast deserts and dark jungles, but until a Faction actively puts a campaign spotlight on those locations, they're background filler material rather than stars of the show.
+Whatever military and industrial catastophes may be transpiring in those areas, they're somebody else's problem until a Faction brings them into the campaign as Battlefields.

 11.1 The Faction Headquarters